smarticoai/public-api/docs/api/interfaces/TMiniGamePrize.md

 > `optional` **requirements\_to\_get\_prize?**: `string`

-Requirements to claim the prize  (lootbox specific)
+Operator text describing what the user must do to be eligible for this prize (lootbox games); shown when the prize is not yet available to the user

 ***